NC Medicine

 Are you interested in studying medicine?

-We are happy to advise you free of charge about your options for studying medicine, including medical studies in other EU countries that are fully recognised in Germany.
+We will be happy to advise you free of charge about your options for studying medicine, including a Studying medicine abroad (EU), which is fully recognised in Germany.

 Together for success - futuredoctor and studying medicine abroad

-Would you like to Study medicine abroad and are looking for the most suitable university for you and don't really know where to start looking for a suitable country and a good university? futuredoctor will be happy to support you!
+Would you like to study medicine abroad and are looking for the most suitable university for you and don't really know where to start looking for a suitable country and a good university? futuredoctor will be happy to support you!

-Besides the Student advisory service In addition to selecting the university and accompanying you to the desired on-site appointments, futuredoctor also offers support during the application process and preparation for possible aptitude tests, as well as orientation at the place of study - including the search for accommodation!
-Get your application quickly and easily free info pack!
+In addition to the Student counselling In addition to selecting the university and accompanying you to the desired on-site appointments, futuredoctor also offers support during the application process and preparation for possible aptitude tests and subsequent orientation at the place of study - right through to finding accommodation!
+Get your Free information pack!

 How high is the numerus clausus for medicine?